QuisprSh/blaimage/README.md

 # blaimage 🦈

+THIS IS JUST SOMETHING I MADE ON A WHIM, PLEASE USE https://wamellow.com/ cause there bot is better and has more features and is installable on both guilds and user

 a user-installable bot that adds `/blahaj`. use it to get a random blahaj image or see how many there are on the selected server.

 ## usage